Dog Training Tips

 Stay calm and in control.
 If you’re supposed to be the leader and you’re so upset you can’t see straight, how does your dog feel?
 Maybe he thinks he should take over as the boss so as not to put you through so much stress?
 The more you are in control, the more freedom your dog will have.
 Why?
 Because you can take him more places because he knows how to behave.

 Learn your dog’s activity cycles.
 Learn the time of day your dog is active and the time of day he sleeps.
 Match his activity cycle with what you are trying to train.
 For example, teach the “down” command when your dog is less active.
-Teach the “come” command when he is more active.
+Teach the “come” command when he is more active but can still concentrate.

 ***Listen to your dog.
 He will tell you if what you are doing is working or not.
 He will tell you if he is stressed.
 He will tell you if you are meeting his needs.
 We can’t repeat this too many times.